dhidas/OSCARS/doc/source/MemberFunctions.rst

 .. py:method:: oscars.sr.add_bfield_undulator(bfield, period, nperiods, [phase, rotations, translation])

    Adds an ideal sinusoidal undulator field with a given maximum bfield amplitude, period, and number of periods.
 Optionally one can specify the phase offset (in [rad]), rotations and translation.
+The number of periods given is the full number of fields not counting the terminating fields.

    :param bfield: A list representing the peak field [Ex, Ey, Ez] in [V/m]
    :type  bfield: list[3]